ELMERIKH/Beryl/readme.md

 ps: tried this with an AgentTesla trojan PE and it worked fine

-tested on windows 10 and 11
+tested on windows 10 and 11 fully bypass windows defender

 Setup: